HimbeersaftLP/ios-safari-remote-debug-kit/README.md

 ### Running

 1. Plug your iOS device into your PC via USB
+2. On Windows, open Itunes and mark the phone as trusted (pop-up asks for confirmation the first time you connect a new phone)
-2. On the iOS device, go to `Settings->Safari->Advanced->Web Inspector` and enable it
+3. On the iOS device, confirm that you trust the connection if asked, then go to `Settings->Safari->Advanced->Web Inspector` and enable it
-3. Open the website you want to debug in Safari
+4. Open the website you want to debug in Safari
-4. On Windows, run `start.ps1`.
+5. On Windows, run `start.ps1`.
 On Linux, run `start.sh`.
+Make sure your phone's screen is unlocked.
+On Windows, the command will open a new terminal and your Iphone's name should be listed as connected.
-5. Then open the Chromium or WebKit based browser of your choice with the following URL: [`http://localhost:8080/Main.html?ws=localhost:9222/devtools/page/1`](http://localhost:8080/Main.html?ws=localhost:9222/devtools/page/1)
+6. Then open the Chromium or WebKit based browser of your choice with the following URL: [`http://localhost:8080/Main.html?ws=localhost:9222/devtools/page/1`](http://localhost:8080/Main.html?ws=localhost:9222/devtools/page/1)
     - If you have mutliple pages open or extensions installed, refer to [http://localhost:9222/](http://localhost:9222/) for the page number that is at the end of the URL
-6. You should be greeted with the WebInspector and can now debug to your heart's content.
+7. You should be greeted with the WebInspector and can now debug to your heart's content.

 ### Troubleshooting